David Javurek Killed in Bohemia Motorcycle Accident

 As the Sayville community mourns, the investigative focus will shift to liability and right-of-way rules.
 Insurance adjusters often contact involved parties within days of a crash, before the full extent of the investigative findings are released.

 "What car drivers don't realize is that forty-two percent of fatal motorcycle crashes happen at intersections.
-When a car turns across a rider's path, there's almost no room for the biker to maneuver or escape," said Stefano Formica, Of Bond Legal
+When a car turns across a rider's path, there's almost no room for the biker to maneuver or escape," said Stefano Formica, of Counsel at Bond Legal

 New York wrongful death statute